Spring 2025 Survey

 Spring 2025 Survey Dates: The big day will be held on Friday April 25, 2025.
 The backup survey date is May 2, 2025.

-Training Required: Participants are required to attend a virtual training session and review the survey plan and protocols (even if you have participated before).
+Training Required: Participants are required to complete a virtual training session, practice shorebird identification in their own time, as well as review the Survey Plan and Data Form in advance (even if you have participated before).

 Age: This survey is for participants 18 years of age or older.